pytest-dev/pluggy/docs/index.rst

 The five minute elevator pitch
 ******************************

-``pluggy`` gives `users` the possibility to extend/modify the behaviour of a program like e.g. `pytest`_, `tox`_ or `devpi`_ by installing a `plugin` for that program.
-The plugin code will then be run as part of normal program execution changing/enhancing certain aspects of it.
+``pluggy`` gives `users` the possibility to extend or modify the behaviour of a program like e.g. `pytest`_, `tox`_ or `devpi`_ by installing a `plugin` for that program.
+The plugin code will run as part of normal program execution changing or enhancing certain aspects of it.

 There are three roles in which people might interact with ``pluggy``.

 Publisher
 +++++++++

 The `publisher` wants to enable an arbitrary number of `subscribers` to extend or modify some aspects of their programs execution.
-They write hook specifications, register them with a :py:class:`pluggy.PluginManager` and instantiate a marker object for the `subscriber` (:py:class:`~pluggy.HookimplMarker` - used to `decorate <https://www.python.org/dev/peps/pep-0318/#current-syntax>` a hook implementation function or method).
+They write hook specifications, register them with a :py:class:`pluggy.PluginManager` and instantiate a marker object for the `subscriber` - a :py:class:`~pluggy.HookimplMarker` - used to `decorate <https://www.python.org/dev/peps/pep-0318/#current-syntax>` hook implementation functions.
 This marker is usually called `hookimpl` and importable from the root package of the `publisher` project.
-They then add calls to their specified hooks in appropriate phases of program execution. ``pluggy`` will do all the magic.
+They then add calls to their specified hooks in appropriate phases of program execution. ``pluggy`` will then do all the magic.

 **FIXME not sure what is the right advice here - I am also not sure how we deal with different version dependencies atm.
 Do I need to vendor in pluggy as a publisher to avoid versioning conflicts?
 Should I just depend on pluggy without version and hope all is good?** To avoid compatibility issues they should always pin their ``pluggy`` version to the minor version used at implementation time (at the time of writing (spring 2018) ``pluggy`` is not at 1.0 yet, so breaking changes should be expected with any minor release).